Home | Surname List | Bucher / Beecher Research Site

 Item.
 It is my Will and I do order.
 That the money which shall remain in the Hands of my wife Mary after her decease as well as the proceeds from the sale of the personal property hereinbefore bequeathed to her, after first paying & deducting all her just debts & funeral expenses out of the same, the remainder shall be divided equally share and share alike between my six Sons to wit: Samuel, John, George, Jacob, William & Benjamin.

 Item.
-I give and bequeath unto my daughter Lidia one cow and one hog (herein before reserved) the same which she now owns, and twenty five pounds (heretofore reserved) in Cassh to be her full share portion and dividend of all my Real & personal Estate which said twenty five pounds shall remain in the hands of my Executors untill she shall become of Age who shall put and from time to time keep the same out at Interest and good security the Interest whereof my said daughter Lidia shall receive yearly and every year as long as she shall be in her minority and as soon as she shall arrive at the age of Twenty one years then my Executors shall pay the aforesaid Sum of Twnety five pounds unto her.
+I give and bequeath unto my daughter Lidia one cow and one hog (herein before reserved) the same which she now owns, and twenty five pounds (heretofore reserved) in Cassh to be her full share portion and dividend of all my Real & personal Estate which said twenty five pounds shall remain in the hands of my Executors untill she shall become of Age who shall put and from time to time keep the same out at Interest and good security the Interest whereof my said daughter Lidia shall receive yearly and every year as long as she shall be in her minority and as soon as she shall arrive at the age of Twenty one years then my Executors shall pay the aforesaid Sum of Twenty five pounds unto her.

 Item.
-I give and bequeath unto my five daughters viz Elisabeth intermarried with George Segner, Catharine intermarried with Jonathan Paxson, Margaretha intermarried with Mulloner, Magdalena intermarried with Thomsas Russel and Barbarra intermarried with Michael Neuschwender, the Sum of five Shillings each to be their of them in full of their Inheritance out of my Estate, both Real and Personal as I have considerably advanced them in my lifetime.
+I give and bequeath unto my five daughters viz Elisabeth intermarried with George Segner, Catharine intermarried with Jonathan Paxson, Margaretha intermarried with Mulloner, Magdalena intermarried with Thomas Russel and Barbarra intermarried with Michael Neuschwender, the Sum of five Shillings each to be their of them in full of their Inheritance out of my Estate, both Real and Personal as I have considerably advanced them in my lifetime.

 And lastly I do hereby nominate and Appoint my said Son George Beecher, and trusty friend John V. Epler, Executors of this my last Will and Testament hereby making Null and void all former and other last wills and testaments, by me made heretofore; ratifying and allowing this and no other to be my last Will and Testament.